Dr. Tatenda Zinyemba

 7. Social Protection

 4. Governance and institutions

 5. Innovation and Entrepreneurship for Sustainability Transitions

 8. Population, Development and Labour Economics

-Tatenda's research focuses on inequalities in health, education and gender.
-Her PhD dissertation analyzes effects of HIV on gender-gaps in educational attainment in Sub-Saharan Africa using quantitative and qualitative methods.
-This research is inline with the Sustanable Development Goal (SDG) 4 that seeks to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
-Ongoing and developing research projects include examining intergenerational transmission of education; analysis of health care systems and policies; contraceptive use, Intimate partner physical violence; and effects of gender inequality on economic development in Sub-Saharan Africa.
-These topics are inline with SDG 5 which targets to achieve gender equality and the empowerment of all women and girls.
-She has worked on evaluation projects that examined effects of (school) feeding programs on schooling and health outcomes with the World Food Program in Madagascar and Gambia.
-Tatenda has a Master's in Public Affairs with an emphasis in Health Policy from Indiana University School of Public and Environmental Affairs, a Master's in Economics from University of Kansas, and a Bachelors in Mathematics from Indiana University-Purdue University Indianapolis.
+Tatenda is a researcher at UNU-MERIT and her research focuses on inequalities in health, education, and gender.
+Her Ph.D. dissertation analyzed the effects of HIV on gender gaps in educational attainment in sub-Saharan Africa using quantitative and qualitative methods.
+This research is in line with the Sustainable Development Goal (SDG) 4, which seeks to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+Ongoing and developing research projects include examining the intergenerational transmission of education; analysis of health care systems and policies; contraceptive use, Intimate partner physical violence; and effects of gender inequality on economic development in sub-Saharan Africa.
+These topics are in line with SDG 5 which targets to achieve gender equality and the empowerment of all women and girls.
+She has worked on evaluation projects that examined the effects of (school) feeding programs on schooling and health outcomes with the World Food Program in Madagascar and Gambia.
+Tatenda has a Master's in Public Affairs with an emphasis in Health Policy from Indiana University School of Public and Environmental Affairs, a Master's in Economics from the University of Kansas, and a Bachelors in Mathematics from Indiana University-Purdue University Indianapolis.